The Mythology of the Welsh Dragon

 As centuries passed, the depiction and significance of the dragon in Welsh culture evolved.
 From being a tribal symbol, it transitioned into a representation of the entire nation.
 Its tales were passed down through generations, each era adding its own interpretations and layers to the rich mythology of the Welsh Dragon.

-In this journey through time, the Welsh Dragon has been more than just a mythical creature; it has been a reflection of the hopes, struggles, and aspirations of the Welsh people.
-Through battles, conquests, and cultural revolutions, the dragon has remained a steadfast symbol of Welsh identity, echoing the nation's rich history and indomitable spirit.
+In this passage through time, the Welsh Dragon has been more than just a mythical creature; it has been a reflection of the hopes, struggles, and aspirations of the Welsh people.
+Through battles, conquests, and cultural revolutions, the dragon has remained a steadfast symbol of Welsh identity, echoing the nation's long history and indomitable spirit.

 The ancient legend of the red and white dragon has become an integral part of Welsh cultural identity.
 According to myth, during the 5th century these two dragons battled fiercely in a symbolic clash between the Britons and Saxon invaders.
 The triumph of the native red dragon over the foreign white dragon represented Wales overcoming occupation to remain free.